12/2/19 By DAN ULLOA

 The store is quite modern with a comfortable feel including a TV lounge and a Keurig machine with Colombian and Cuban coffee k-cups infused with CBD.
-A good crowd gathered to examine their wares amid holiday music and college football on TV.
+A good crowd gathered to examine their wares amidst holiday music and college football on TV.

 Burwell and Rojas are old friends from middle school in Parsippany who started Green Passion Industries three years ago.
 As Green Passion Industries, they have been selling CBD products by tabling participating in events.
-They hosted the hemp market and NECANN afterparty in Atlantic City earlier this year.
+They hosted the hemp market and the NECANN afterparty in Atlantic City earlier this year.
 GPI also co-hosted the Maplewood hemp market last week with Parkside CBD.